yjg30737/pyqt-folium-example/README.md

 This is very basic one.
 Zoom in and out and you can see the country's name and region or anything like that

+## Note

+main.html will be generated for showing the folium map. main.html contains folium related scripts.

+You can just remove it if you want.
+If you run main.py script it will be generated again anyways

 ## See Also
 <a href="https://github.com/yjg30737/pyqt-googlemap-example">PyQt Google map</a>